 Temperature is an intensive property.
 The SI unit of temperature is the kelvin (K).
 The IUPAC convention is to use kelvin (all lowercase) for the word, K (uppercase) for the unit symbol, and neither the word “degree” nor the degree symbol (°).
 The degree Celsius (°C) is also allowed in the SI system, with both the word “degree” and the degree symbol used for Celsius measurements.
 Celsius degrees are the same magnitude as those of kelvin, but the two scales place their zeros in different places.
-Water freezes at 273.15 K (0 °C) and boils at 373.15 K (100 °C) by definition, and normal human body temperature is approximately 310 K (37 °C).
+Water freezes at 273.15 K (0 °C) and boils at 373.15 K (100 °C), and normal human body temperature is approximately 310 K (37 °C).
 The conversion between these two units and the Fahrenheit scale will be discussed later in this chapter.

 The SI base unit of time is the second (s).
 Small and large time intervals can be expressed with the appropriate prefixes; for example, 3 microseconds = 0.000003 s = 3 10−6 and 5 megaseconds = 5,000,000 s = 5 106 s.
 Alternatively, hours, days, and years can be used.